 Most summer JBS programs include 12 credits.
-The summer with the optional fall extension includes 16-20 credits.
-The fall or spring JBS programs include 16-20 credits.
+The fall JBS programs include 16-20 credits.
 It is best to check the specifics of each program for details.

 Students who enroll in a JBS program must take all of the courses offered within the program.
 Each JBS program is designed to provide an intensive, theme-based academic experience that combines classroom and experiential learning.
 Because each JBS program is designed as a complete experience, it is not possible to pick and choose classes from different JBS programs.